MaxStelmah/Tools/README.md

 ## svc checker

-Using Scirra Construct 2 [Scirra Construct 2](https://www.scirra.com/) I created a very simple but absolutely useful tool to show you which Windows service felt down.
+Using [Scirra Construct 2](https://www.scirra.com/) I created a very simple but absolutely useful tool to show you which Windows service felt down.
 Very convinient to test with, if your Windows application makes it's own services.

 <br>